Sex Offenses Today

 Get Used to It

 It can be very uncomfortable to talk about sex especially with a stranger.
 And your newly hired criminal defense attorney will be a stranger.
 If you are accused of rape, forcible sodomy, sex abuse or other sex crimes, don’t be surprised if your lawyer speaks very bluntly about the offense and sex in general.
-In fact, it’s a good sign that your lawyer has gotten over the stigma and is ready to focus on the facts of your case, not the culurual implications.
+In fact, it’s a good sign that your lawyer has gotten over the stigma and is ready to focus on the facts of your case, not the cultural implications.

 Originally Published: September 26, 2025